HealthEconomicsHackathon/SHEPRD/content/docs/value-of-information-analysis/_index.md

 ## What outputs do I get?
 Output is in easy read format for user and and provides text on the treatment with expected highest benefit, displays expected outcomes for each treatment and the consequences of uncertainty.

-## Other packages to explore but not detailed here:
+## Other packages to explore but not detailed here
 The BCEA package (https://cran.r-project.org/web/packages/BCEA/BCEA.pdf) also is reportedly able to calculate VOI through removing lineard dependents in the ‘CreateInputs’ function.
 We could not find further information or sample code with this.
 See Probabilistic Sensitivty Analysis section of SHEPRD for more information on BCEA.